mirukana/lunafind/README.md

 ## TODO

-- Global timer
+- Always use query.get_single_page_queries with query.auto

 - Update to Pybooru new version

 - DL script
-    - Do not overwrite files by default?
+    - Check for corrupted DLs

 - CLI script
     - [termcolor](https://pypi.python.org/pypi/termcolor), used in **halo**